qsnake/gpaw/doc/exercises/transport/transport.rst

 What is the calculated band-gap of the hydrogen-molecule?

-Try to plot the molecular orbital projected density of states.
+Switch to the rotated basis set (``tcalc.set(h=h_rot, s=s_rot)``) then plot the transmission function end the projected density of states of the renormalized molecular orbitals in an energy range of say -8 to 4 eV.

 Which orbital do you think is responsible for the high conductance?
+Try to cut the relevant orbitals from the basis set, as we did for the TB model.

 Here is a script if you need some inspiration:
 :svn:`script <doc/exercises/transport/pt_h2_lcao_transport.py?format=txt>`.